 HubSpot does a particularly good job of drawing attention to sub-articles in a variety of ways.
 Outside of the normal hyperlink, the company includes more visually pleasing CTAs.
 HubSpot provides a library of resources all from one page, allowing readers to do everything from explore more blogs, download PDF versions of guides, and check out other related resources.

 This article checks in at around 4,200 words.
 By comparison, Career Karma’s pillar page is around 3,000 words long, while Upsolve’s is close to 7,000 words long.
 The bottom line: write only as much as needed for your audience and topic.
 Blogs of varying length can be equally effective as long as they satiate your readers’ curiosity.
+Remote jobs for everyone is a remote jobs site that is pursuing this strategy with some success: their remote healthcare jobs page links to their remote nursing jobs page, and so on.

 Increase content discoverability and rankings with pillar pages